kdandy/covid19/README.md

 <h1 align="center">Live Tracker Covid 19</h1>
-<p align="center">Mazer is an Admin Dashboard Template that can help you develop faster.
+<p align="center">Covid19 is an Admin Dashboard Template that can help you develop faster.
 Made with Bootstrap 5.
 No jQuery dependency.</p>
 <p align="center">

 </p>